Rotator cuff repair

 Change of dressings twice a week at the surgery of the

-treating physician or at the outpatient clinic.
+or at the outpatient clinic.

 Outpatient physiotherapy twice a week.